lmd-linux/lmd-linux.github.io/README.md

       partitions; subvolumes are going to be automatically created.

 4. Confirm your partitioning and you're all done.
-The rest of the process will take 5 to 20 minutes depending on your machine and internet connection.
-A lot of time will be spent showing "Running preseed...", this is normal, it's when the `lmd` magic happens.
+The rest of the process will take 5 to 20 minutes depending on your machine and internet connection. **A very long time may be spent showing "Running preseed...", this is normal**, it's when the `lmd` magic happens so please just be patient.

 # On your first boot